PMStander/pib/.project/core/activeContext.md

    - Added proper loading states and error handling

 ## Current State
-The application now has proper Firebase DataConnect emulator integration for local development, which resolves the signup process issues.
-The Firebase Authentication system works correctly to create users, and the DataConnect emulator is properly connected to store user data, profiles, and workspaces.
-The application also has a secure LLM key management system that allows users to store and manage API keys for various LLM providers, and a functional AI chat interface that allows users to interact with the vector search functionality using natural language.
+The application has been successfully updated to use server API endpoints for all database operations instead of direct Firestore access.
+This architectural improvement enhances security by ensuring all database operations go through the server API.
+The server-side data management system is set up with endpoints for CRUD operations (`/api/data/write`, `/api/data/read`, `/api/data/update`) and includes embedding generation for vector search.
+The Firebase Authentication system works correctly to create users, and the authentication token is now properly passed to the server for authenticated operations.

 ## Next Steps
-1. Test the signup process with the DataConnect emulator:
+1. Test the updated functionality:
-   - Verify that user creation works correctly
+   - Verify that user creation works correctly through the server API
    - Ensure profiles and workspaces are created properly
    - Test the entire authentication flow from signup to login
+   - Verify that vector search functionality works correctly

+2. Improve error handling and user experience:
+   - Add comprehensive error handling for server API responses
+   - Implement loading states for all API calls
+   - Add retry mechanisms for failed API calls
+   - Improve error messages for better user experience

-2. Improve Firebase emulator integration:
+3. Improve Firebase emulator integration:
    - Add a startup script to ensure all emulators are running
    - Create better error handling for when emulators are not available
    - Add documentation for setting up the development environment

-3. Integrate LLM key management with chat interface:
+4. Integrate LLM key management with chat interface:
    - Connect the chat interface to use the configured LLM providers
    - Implement fallback mechanisms when keys are not available
    - Add provider selection in the chat interface
    - Implement streaming responses for supported providers

-4. Enhance LLM key management:
+5. Enhance LLM key management:
    - Implement key validation before saving
    - Add key usage analytics to track API usage
    - Consider adding key rotation and expiration features
    - Implement more robust error handling for encryption/decryption failures

-5. Enhance AI chat interface:
+6. Enhance AI chat interface:
    - Improve NLP capabilities with more sophisticated techniques
    - Add support for follow-up questions and conversation context
    - Implement more advanced response generation with better explanations